dj3c1t/sourceml/docs/upgrade.md

 ### About the .env file

-In Sourceml 2, there is no **.env** file.
-So you will have to edit the default one provided by Sourceml 3.
+This file is edited by Sourceml during the installation process and contains, among other things, the database connection informations and a parameter that says weither or not the installer has to be run.

-This file is edited by Sourceml's installer, and contains the database connection informations and a parameter that says weither or not the installer has to be run.
+As there is no **.env** file in Sourceml 2, you will have to edit the default one provided by Sourceml 3.

 #### The database connection informations